mlflow/mlflow/docs/source/quickstart.rst

     mlflow run https://github.com/mlflow/mlflow-example.git -P alpha=5.0

-There's a sample project in ``tutorial``, including a ``MLproject`` file that specifies its dependencies. if you haven't configured a :ref:`tracking server <tracking_server>`, projects log their Tracking API data in the local ``mlruns`` directory so you can see these runs using ``mlflow ui``.
+There's a sample project in ``tutorial``, including a ``MLproject`` file that specifies its dependencies.
+If you haven't configured a :ref:`tracking server <tracking_server>`, projects log their Tracking API data in the local ``mlruns`` directory so you can see these runs using ``mlflow ui``.